 Here’s what’s wrong with sales meetings: not many managers are doing them right.

-No wonder an average executive spends 23 hours per week in meetings.
+No wonder an average professional spends 21.5 hours per week in meetings.

 In this post, we’ll go through 18 ideas for productive sales meetings that will make your meetings purposeful and your sales team more productive and effective.

 But, before we get to that, let’s cover some basics on how to prepare for a sales meeting and what exactly are the elements of a successful meeting.

 - How to Prepare for a Productive Sales Meeting

 - 18 Sales Meeting Ideas

 - 1. Meeting for Setting Goals and Assessing Progress